 To make the decision easier, the SAG-AFTRA Commercials Contract offers a few rules of thumb.
 It states that a driver doubling an on-camera performer in a commercial qualifies as a stunt performer when any one of the following stunt guidelines is met:

-• When tire traction is broken (i.e. skids, slides, etc.)
+• tire traction is broken (i.e. skids, slides, etc.)

-• When the speed of the vehicle is greater than normally safe for the condition of the driving surface
+• the speed of the vehicle is greater than normally safe for the condition of the driving surface

-• When an on-camera principal performer is doubled because the level of driving skill requires a professional driver
+• an on-camera principal performer is doubled because the level of driving skill requires a professional driver

-• Whenever high speed or close proximity of any vehicle creates conditions dangerous to the driver, passengers, film crew, other people, or the vehicle
+• high speed or close proximity of any vehicle creates conditions dangerous to the driver, passengers, film crew, other people, or the vehicle

 Additionally, SAG-AFTRA offers a few more guidelines that are not explicitly written in the contract:

-• When a special class license is required
+• a special class license is required

-• When production insurance requires a professional driver
+• production insurance requires a professional driver

 If you’re specifically planning to engage in any of the above scenarios, it’s imperative that you hire professional stunt drivers.